 Installing an entire door knob is a very easy DIY project.
 You can purchase a brand new door knob for as little as $15 or you can spend more for a state-of-the-art door knob.
-Replacing a door knob is something that many people want to do because it is an easy and cheap renovation.
+Replacing a door knob is something many people want to provide a quick upgrade or replace broken parts.
 The interior latch assembly of a door knob can rust and get damaged through mishandling.
 Things such as slamming doors or shutting a door without releasing the door knob are all ways it can become damaged.
-If you can find just the latch assembly, then you can easily replace it and this article will show you how.
+If you can find just the latch assembly, you can easily replace it and this article will show you how.

 Step 2 - Remove the Door Latch

-Step 3 - Replacing the Latch and the Door Knob
+Step 3 - Replace the Latch and the Door Knob

 Slide the new door knob latch assembly inside the door through the side.
 Grab the door knob assembly that came off in one large piece and place it back on the door.
 Make sure the spindle threads through the latch.
 You may need to play with it a little bit to get it to fit.
 Hold it in place and slide the other door knob onto the spindle.
 Replace all of the screws you removed previously and tighten them.
 You may need to play with the door knob assembly to line it up.
 Replace the latch plate.